Lieutenant Colonel William McKenzie, MC, OBE - letters - 1915 - Part 9

 We have plenty of artillery duels

-& Rifle contests, souties etc.
+& Rifle contests, sorties etc.

 Im O.K. in health only got a bit of

 Rheumatism in my shoulders.
-Im kept
+Im Kept

 busy & have a varied & stirring experience